 Tip #4: Allow them to “experience” survival

-No, I’m not talking about leaving them bare-naked in a forest to see if they can make it.
+No, I’m not talking about leaving them defenseless in a forest to see if they can make it.
 Take them camping, let them feel the pleasure of lighting a fire without a match.
 Give them your hunting knife and let them feel it in their hands.

 You see, people are motivated by only two things, desperation and inspiration.
 Desperation will only come when it’s too late, meaning you have to rely on inspiration to get them to open up to the idea of prepping.